aderbalfarias/snippet/Random/TechnicalInterview.md

 #### Constants vs Readonly Variables
 - Constants can be declared in methods or global context they are declared with ```const``` modifier, it is used for immutable values, they are evaluated at compile time, user-defined types, including classes, structs, and arrays, cannot be ```const```.
-- Readonly cannot be delcared in methods, they use ```readonly``` modifier, they are evaluated at run time, it also can hold reference-type variables, it is mostly used when its actual value is unknown before the run time and it can only be inilialised at the time of declaration or in a constructor.
+- Readonly cannot be delcared in methods, they use ```readonly``` modifier, they are evaluated at runtime, it also can hold reference-type variables, it is mostly used when its actual value is unknown before the runtime and it can only be inilialised at the time of declaration or in a constructor.

 ### C# Variety